chrystianosaraujo/slippage-preserving-reshaping/README.md

 ```
 + The reshaping library codebase can be found in the `./include` and `./source` folders.
 + The `./apps/reshaping_demo` directory contains a demo example demonstrating how to use the reshaping library.
-+ The `./apps/reshaping_app` directory contains a full GUI-based app that utilizes the reshaping library.
++ The `./apps/reshaping_app` directory contains a prototype for a GUI-based app that utilizes the reshaping library.
 See the `Usage` section for details on how to use it.
 + The `./apps/models` directory contains input examples for reshaping tasks.
 Each obj file is accompanied by the following files:
     +  `.fk`: precomputed per-face curvatures
     +  `.deform`: pre-defined edit operations.
 Each operation is identified by a unique label.